 worldwide country relativity scale Thailand is not competitive.
 It is the year 2011—enough time for evidence, enough time for a verdict.
 In spite of this gentleman’s lifetime of service, good heart, and focused energy: little progress

 has been made in the categories of:

 3. Recognition of obligations and responsibilities regarding accurate record keeping.
 Without accurate record keeping you can not collect taxes or track crime.

-4. Enforced banking rules to protect depositors.
+4. Enforced banking rules